hartwigmedical/serve/README.md

 - Major indicates a non-backward compatible change (avoid these!)
 - Minor indicates a new feature
 - Patch indicates a bug fix

+## Upgrading serve-algo

+The `serve-algo` module contains the algo producing the `serve-datamodel`.
+The following steps are required to upgrade:
+1. Set the version in the pom.xml file in serve-algo (typically identical to the version of serve-datamodel)
+2. Compile and package locally using `mvn clean package`
+3. Update the `deploy_serve_prod` script and run this script to copy the algo jar with the correct name in the common-tools bucket.
+4. Create a release using the GitHub website and attach the same jar (and serve sql) as additional resources.

+The VMs used to run SERVE automatically sync the common-tools bucket so will eventually have the new algo jar.